Olga2157/rsschool-cv/cv.md

 The specialization is realized on the base academic mobility program of three universities - Higher School of Economics – Nizhny Novgorod (Russia), Johannes Kepler University in Linz (Austria) and University of Bergamo (Italy).

 I worked in multi-cultural teams with students from Austria and Italy.
 We developed business projects for Italian companies in multicultural teams.
 The project was connected with developing an entry strategy the Chinese market.
 We made an overview of China, market analysis, described distribution channels (traditional and online), customer behaviour, competitor analysis and offered the marketing plan, entry strategies and recommendations.
 The project was evaluated highly (28.5 of 30).

+If you have any further questions, please don't hesitate to contact me.